-Figure 1: Industrial Manufacturing Division revenue, by activity, 20232
+Figure 1: Industrial Manufacturing Division revenue, by activity, 20222

-Figure 2: Industrial Manufacturing Division revenues, by geographical area 2023
+Figure 2: Industrial Manufacturing Division revenues, by geographical area

-According to the International Standard Industrial Classification of All Economic Activities (Revision 4).
+1 According to the International Standard Industrial Classification of All Economic Activities (Revision 4).

-To better reflect the split of revenue by division, the distribution attributes interdivision sales of transformers to the Industrial Manufacturing Division.
+2 To better reflect the split of revenue by division, the distribution attributes interdivision sales of transformers to the Industrial Manufacturing Division.
 The figures may therefore differ from audited accounts.

-Matelec has 596 employees of which about 70% operate in our manufacturing facilities, while the remaining 30% make up head office staff (Engineering, Sales, Business Development and Support Functions).
-Almost all employees, except one, were working full-time in 2023.
+Matelec has 569 employees of which about 70% operate in our manufacturing facilities, while the remaining 30% make up head office staff (Engineering, Sales, Business Development and Support Functions).
+More than 90% are permanent and full-time.
+Our team of highly skilled engineers ensure that our civil, mechanical and electrical designs are in line with international standards.
+We have teams of experts on the ground who are highly trained to implement and execute these designs even in the most challenging on-site conditions.

-Our team of highly skilled engineers ensures that our civil, mechanical and electrical designs are in line with international standards.
-We have teams of experts on the ground who are highly trained to implement and execute these designs even in the most challenging on-site conditions
+We take pride in our aftersales services:

-We take pride in our after-sales services: We stand ready to step in within 24 hours when called upon.
+We stand ready to step in within 24 hours when called upon.